ditlef9/python-nextjs-postgresql-devsecops-gcp/versions-tracker/README.md

 - Activity/Reflection: What is the difference between Cloud Run and Cloud Run Functions?

 5. **Setup a scheduler**<br>
-- Create a new Google Cloud Scheduler that checks for new versions every month
+- Create a new Google Cloud Scheduler that checks for new versions
 - Reflection: How often should the scheduler run?

 6. **Implementing Check for New Versions**<br>